nextgenthemes/advanced-responsive-video-embedder/readme.txt

 ### 9.0.0 ###

 This update is very long in the making and I hope it will pay off somehow, hopefully literally.
-A lot things happened in the code that will not be visbile to the end users directly.
+A lot things happened in the code that will not be visible to the end users directly but made the code more modern and easier to maintain.

 **Important**: Minimum PHP required for ARVE is now 5.6 you should be a the latest version (PHP 7.4) for [security](https://secure.php.net/supported-versions.php) and speed anyway